Try it free

 5. Set conditions to match the target URLs.
 For example, URL path begins with /books.

-The key to stable endpoint names is using non-volatile placeholders (like {HTTP-Method}) combined with fixed path segments.
+To get stable endpoint names, use non-volatile placeholders (like {HTTP-Method}) combined with fixed path segments.
 This produces a small, predictable set of endpoint names.
 Avoid volatile placeholders like {URL} or {URL:Path} in naming patterns, as they contain high-cardinality values (order IDs, session tokens, or GUIDs) that create a new endpoint for every unique URL, which defeats the purpose of grouping.

 More examples: Extract stable endpoint names from URLs